pranav03singh/project-mediawiki/README.md

 ## Development of Helm Charts for deployment on AKS cluster.

-Helm charts are used to make the Mediawiki Application images and configuration reusable, therefore the Kubernetes Manifest file for deployment, service and persistent volume were bundled as Mediawiki application helm charts.
-On the other hand, the Kubernetes Manifest file for deployment, service, configmap and persistent volume were bundled as Mediawiki-db helm charts.
+Helm charts are used to make the Mediawiki Application images and configuration reusable, therefore the Kubernetes Manifest file for deployment and service were bundled as [Mediawiki application helm charts](/helm/mediawiki/).
+On the other hand, the Kubernetes Manifest file for deployment, service, configmap and persistent volume were bundled as [Mediawiki-db helm charts](/helm/mediawiki-db/).

 ## Deployment and configuration of the Mediawiki Application